blairliikala/Caption-Reader/README.md

 ### `pause()`

-Calling this method will toggle pausing the automatic reading.
+A toggle to stop/start the component without removing it.
+All events, scrolling and updating stop.

 ```html
 <button>Toggle Caption Reading</button>